A friend of mine describes the frustrations of not retaining a degree of control over his creative output:

 “What it is about them they don’t like?”

 I glance at Bernard in the booth.
 Although I can’t hear anything, he seems to be asking the recording engineer questions about the equipment.
 What’s there to explain?
-Like all such rooms there’s only a microphone and a pair of headphones, and surely he’s familiar with the former.
+Like all such rooms, there’s only a microphone and a pair of headphones.
+Surely he’s familiar with at least one of those.

 “You’re going to have to rewrite the scripts,” says the account manager, “and quickly.”

 Writing radio scripts isn’t easy.
 To be honest, I don’t find any writing easy.
 Those who come up with headlines like OUT NOW ON VIDEO probably do, but I don’t.
 And although I’m not what you might call precious, I do find a desk and a chair and a bit of peace and quiet help the creative process.
-Not an enraged shouty comedian stomping about, a product I’m not allowed to mention by name and less than 45 minutes to write and record a couple of 20-second radio commercials.
+Not writing in a corridor with a pad balanced on my lap, about a product I’m not allowed to mention while an enraged shouty comedian stomps about and an anxious account manager keeps reminding me of the time.

 It gets worse.
 Once we’re in a position to get something down on tape, it becomes clear that Bernard is as unfamiliar with reading aloud as he is with basic recording equipment.
-He stumbles over every line, strays from the script, adds pointless pauses and PUTS the emphasis ON all the wrong words.
-The agency didn’t bring an actual radio producer, someone skilled in the diplomatic art of getting the best work out of the ‘talent’, and all the engineer says after each take is “was that OK?”
-So it’s down to me to explain to an increasingly impatient Bernard that he needs to read a bit faster, or a bit clearer, or with less yelling, and please can you wait until the microphone’s turned off before saying fucking London wankers.
+He stumbles over every line, strays from the script, adds … pointless pauses and PUTS the emphasis on all THE wrong words.
+The agency didn’t bring an actual radio producer, someone skilled in the diplomatic art of getting the best work out of talent, and all the engineer does after each abysmal take is to ask hopefully “was that OK?”
+So it’s down to me to explain to an increasingly impatient Bernard that he needs to read a bit faster, or a bit clearer, or with less yelling and no gaps, and please can you wait until the microphone’s turned off before saying ‘fucking London wankers’.

 Luckily, the studio – situated in a largely residential area just outside Manchester, as I recall – doesn’t have any other jobs lined up so we’re allowed to overrun.
-A couple of hours later we’ve got frayed nerves but two commercials that even the most puritanical member of the radio clearance committee won’t have a problem with.
+A couple of hours later we’ve got frayed nerves, a desperate need for strong drink but two commercials that even the most puritanical member of the radio clearance committee won’t have a problem with.

 The local boozer is having a refurb!
 This is good news.
 Like many pubs, the Royal Oak has been hit by falling trade and has also suffered a number of ‘incidents’ prompting visits from the local plod.
 Permanent closure and conversion into flats could have been the alternative, so any kind of determination to keep it open is a good sign.